zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

 * username:  admin
 * password :  admin@123

-in dag1  folder there is one file named sales_dag.py ..(airflow dag)   this pipeline that  is given in task .. i have created dags in this file and schedule  daily bases..   you can triger  also from daskboard  of airflow
+in dag1  folder there is one file named sales_dag_pipeline.py ..(airflow dag)   this is  pipeline that  is given in the  task .. this pipeline is performce the action that required like exraction of data , tranformation and agregation of data then saving to db.

+i have created dags in this file and schedule  daily bases..   you can triger  also from daskboard  of airflow.

+note:  in ariflow we call  sales_dag_pipeline.py   as  dag.

 ![Pipeline_detail_view](https://github.com/zubairshahzadarain/aiq_test/blob/main/screen_shots/pipeline_detail.png)